fath1993/government_electronic_procurement_system/README.md

 ## Features

-- **Automated Browsing**: Use Selenium to automate tasks such as logging in, submitting bids, and retrieving documents from the procurement system.
+- **Automated Login**: Use Selenium to log into the government procurement system automatically.
-- **Django Interface**: A user-friendly Django web interface to manage automation tasks and monitor processes.
+- **Bid Submission**: Automate the process of submitting bids and necessary documentation.
-- **Scheduled Automation**: Schedule automated tasks to run at specified intervals for regular procurement activities.
+- **Data Retrieval**: Fetch procurement-related data and documents from the system effortlessly.
-- **Error Handling**: Implement robust error handling to manage exceptions and provide feedback.
+- **Error Handling**: Implement mechanisms to handle exceptions and notify users of issues during automation.
-- **Logging and Reporting**: Maintain logs of automated actions and generate reports for analysis.
+- **Logging**: Maintain logs of actions taken during automation for audit and review purposes.

 ## Installation